tanie-lalwani/tanie-lalwani/README.md

 <div align="center">

-## Hey, I'm Tanie Lalwani
+#### Hey, I'm Tanie Lalwani

-Creative Developer: I like my sites standing out, do you?<br>
+Creative Developer: I like my sites standing out, do you?
 Got into tech out of curiosity, stayed because making stuff is addictive.

 ---